40 BEST Things To Do In Golden, BC

 Hit Up the Mountain Biking Trails

-Golden has some of the best mountain biking on the West Coast.
-There are over 185 km of cross-country trails, and Kicking Horse Mountain Resort has a lift-assisted downhill park in the summer.
-It’s here you can get the longest vertical in all of British Columbia!
+Golden has some of the excellent mountain biking.
+There are over 185 km of cross-country trails with most around Mount 7.
+Then you have the Kicking Horse Mountain Resort with a lift-assisted downhill park.
 For bike rentals, make sure to check out Selkirk Ski and Bike.

 Get Wet on the Kicking Horse River